YugabyteDB-Samples/yb-workload-simulator/README.md

 mvn clean package -DskipTests
 ```

-A jar file gets created at : <yb-workload-simulator>/target/yb-workload-simulator.jar.
-You can [run the application locally](https://github.com/YugabyteDB-Samples/yb-workload-simulator/edit/main/README.md#run-the-application-locally) or using [YugabyteDB Managed](https://github.com/YugabyteDB-Samples/yb-workload-simulator/edit/main/README.md#run-the-application-on-a-yugabytedb-managed-cluster) using the jar.
+A jar file gets created at : <yb-workload-sim>/target/yb-workload-simulator.jar.
+You can [run the application locally](https://github.com/YugabyteDB-Samples/yb-workload-simulator/edit/main/README.md#run-the-application-locally) using [YugabyteDB Managed](#run-the-application-on-a-yugabytedb-managed-cluster) using the jar.

-#### Additional parameters required to run YCQL workload
+#### Additional parameters for YCQL workloads

 ```sh
 -Dworkload=genericCassandraWorkload